-- 1. What is probation?
+- 1. What is unsupervised probation?

-- 2. What is unsupervised probation?
+- 2. What are the terms?

-- 3. What are the benefits of unsupervised probation?
+- 3. What are the benefits?

 - 5. What are the penalties for violating unsupervised probation?

-1. What is probation?
+1. What is unsupervised probation?

-- Alcohol or drug treatment,
+- Undergoing alcohol or drug treatment/rehabilitation,

 - Paying restitution to victims of the crime,